Likvido/Likvido.Kubesec/README.md

 kubesec push secrets.yaml --namespace likvido-api --context staging --secret sync-creditors
 ```

-If you do not specify `--context`, then it will use whatever context is currently active in kubectl
+If you do not specify `--context`, then it will use whatever context is currently active in kubectl\
-If you do not specify `--namespace`, then it will use `default` namespace
+If you do not specify `--namespace`, then it will use `default` namespace\
+If you do not specify `--skip-prompts`, then it will ask you for confirmation before pushing the secrets\
+If you do not specify `--auto-create-missing-namespace`, then it will not create the namespace if it does not exist

 ## File header